 North Carolina State University is a public land-grant research institution located in Raleigh, North Carolina.
 Founded in 1887, this school is just one of the three major collegiate institutions forming the Research Triangle in North Carolina (with the others being Duke University and the University of North Carolina at Chapel Hill).

 Research is truly the name of the game when it comes to the high-quality courses here.
 The Master of Science in economics and the Master of Economics are two of the many graduate programs that emphasize the importance of experiential learning.
-Graduates of this degree are consistently placed as professors in fields such as management, agriculture, and life sciences at other major universities.
+Graduates of these top economics masters programs are consistently placed as professors in fields such as management, agriculture, and life sciences at other major universities.

 Ranked among the best in the world by The Center of World University Rankings, the faculty in this program work with those from other programs and departments to craft a truly interdisciplinary degree.
 You will take 30 credit hours of coursework, including electives and mandatory classes, but no thesis or oral examination is required to graduate.